jsmjie/FedBase/README.md

 # FedBase
-An easy, accessible Federated Learning framework for individual researchers.
+An easy, silly, DIY Federated Learning framework with many baselines for individual researchers.

+# Three steps to achieve FedAvg!

+# How to develop your own FL with fedbase?

+# Design philosophy

+# Baselines

+# To be continued..